Do Go On - Do Go On Presents: Arty Facts - 'Portrait of a Lady'

 Did he make that up?

-Those kind of nicknames never stick, do they,
+Those kind of nicknames never stick, do they, when you give them to yourself?

 Isn't that right, Cobra?

-Yes, Cobra's good.
+Yes, Cobra is good.

-Just don't call me Tumble Down Dick.
+Just don't call me Tumbled Down Dick.

-Well, that's much more likely to stick, Tumble Down.
+Well, that's much more likely to stick, Tumbledown.

-I will hang on to power at all costs.
+Hang on to power of all costs.

 regained the throne and restored the kingdoms of England, Scotland and Ireland.
-So this was all in

-the first 27 years of Mary's life and it seemed one of the only consistencies around the court
+It seemed one of the only consistencies around the court was portraiture.

-was portraiture.
-Her friend Peter Lely was talented enough that he managed to paint
+Her friend Peter Lely was talented enough that he managed to paint for all three of these leaders.

 Art is forever.